theirongolddev/gitlab-insights/docs/ux-design-specification.md

 - Dense table view by default (10-15 items visible)
 - One-line summaries for rapid pattern recognition
 - Expand on-demand for items that pass initial filter
+- Mouse-driven in Phase 1 (click to select, buttons for actions)
-- Keyboard-primary navigation (j/k, o, /, f, m)
+- Keyboard shortcuts added in Phase 2 (j/k, o, /, f, m)

 **What must be effortless:**
 - Scanning 10-15 items in <30 seconds